Hoyt-Systems-Texas/HoytSys.Common/Docs/Development/FeatureChecklist.md

 - [ ] Can this be automated?
 - [ ] Can the workflow be changed to make it easier to code?
 - [ ] Can the workflow be changed to make it harder to make a mistake?
-- [ ] What are the business risk having this feature?
+- [ ] What are the business risks having this feature?
-- [ ] What are the risks not having this feature?
+- [ ] What are the business risks not having this feature?
 - [ ] Does the feature affect security?
 If it does how is the risk mitigated?
 - [ ] What is the needed performance for this feature?
 - [ ] What are the potential edge cases that could come up?